 - Body Horror: Odo struggling to maintain his shape as he nears his regeneration period.
-This is the first time we see Odo like this, and certainly not the last.
+This is the first time we see Odo in a deteriorating state, and it certainly won't be the last.

 - Call Back: While trapped in the lift, Lwaxana recounts her experiences from the Next Generation episode "Menage A Troi".

 - Continuity Nod: At one point, Odo sticks his head out of a turbolift, looks both ways to see if Lwaxana's nearby, and walks out just in time for her to ambush him—just like Picard did in the Star Trek: The Next Generation episode "Half a Life."

 - Double Standard: Stalking, Female After Male: An egregious example.
 Odo's discomfiture over Lwaxana's unwanted attentions is Played for Laughs throughout, and Sisko gives him the brush-off when he asks for help.
 Try to imagine a female officer with a difficult upbringing and poor social skills dealing with a male suitor who won't take no for an answer getting treated the same way.
 (And as it happened, Sisko once observed a similar situation and dealt with it by punching the male suitor in question.)

 - Enmity with an Object: O'Brien declares the station's Cardassian computer to be his arch-enemy, something that Sisko doesn't fully understand.